 "I applied a couple of times and didn't get in.
 I was ready to give up," she says.
 Holistic admissions "is probably what saved me."
-Julia Packard, 26, Class of 2020 you have learned from caring for and helping others."
+Julia Packard, 26, Class of 2020 bility and compassion.
+The questions range from, "Describe how you work with people of diverse backgrounds," to, "Describe something you have learned from caring for and helping others."
 Applicants' answers are rated based on a rubric.
 Then undergraduate faculty evaluate them on other characteristics such as non-verbal communication, appearance, grooming, posture and confidence.
 If faculty are concerned about a student, they flag the application and two additional faculty review the issue.
 Finally, each student's application is sent to the Baccalaureate Admissions and Advancement Committee for a final phase of review.
-Evershed says the new process makes the line between a successful application and an unsuccessful one very clear, leaving little room for debate among the reviewers and saving faculty and prospective students precious time.
+Evershed says the new process makes the line between a successful application and an unsuccessful one very clear, leaving little room for